smikhalevski/parallel-universe/README.md

 # `repeatUntil`

-Invokes a callback until the condition is met.
+Invokes a callback multiple times until the condition is met.

 ```ts
 repeatUntil(